suiumkanulanbek/MaternalMortality_MastersProject/README.md

 ## License

 This project is for journalistic purposes.
-Please credit appropriately if reusing materials.
+Please credit the author if reusing materials.